 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Parker Hannifin Corp.
 Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how PH stock compares to 2,000+ US-based stocks, and to peers in the Producer Manufacturing sector and Industrial Machinery industry.
+We show how PH stock compares to 2,000+ US-based stocks, and to peers in the Manufacturing sector and Other Aircraft Parts and Auxiliary Equipment Manufacturing industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

 Parker Hannifin is a Fortune 250 global leader in motion and control technologies.
 For more than a century the company has been enabling engineering breakthroughs that lead to a better tomorrow.
 Parker has increased its annual dividend per share paid to shareholders for 64 consecutive fiscal years, among the top five longest-running dividend-increase records in the S&P 500 index.